mavlink/qgc-user-guide/en/PlanView/pattern_corridor_scan.md

 The configurable options are:

 - **Landscape/Portrait** - Camera orientation relative to the "normal" orientation of the vehicle.
-- **Image Overap** - Overlap between each image.
+- **Image Overlap** - Overlap between each image.
+- Select one of:
-- **Altitude** - Survey altitude.
-  The ground resolution will be calculated and shown for the specified altitude.
+  - **Altitude** - Survey altitude (ground resolution will be calculated/displayed for this altitude).
-- **Ground resolution** - Ground resolution you want for each image.
-  The altitude required to achieve this resolution is calculated and shown.
+  - **Ground resolution** - Ground resolution for each image (altitude required to achieve this resolution calculated and shown).

 #### Manual Camera